 To be eligible for the modern era category, at least twenty but not more than forty years, must have passed since the artist reached national prominence.
 What this means is that The Judds beat out the obviously most deserving candidate, Dwight Yoakam.
 The Country Music Hall Of Fame and Nashville in general has long had a bias against Bakersfield artists (Merle Haggard simply could not be ignored), so it will be interesting to witness the HOF twists themselves into knots in the future to NOT induct Dwight.

 I rarely agree with the Hall Of Fame choices, but I don't begrudge The Judds.
 They simply could no longer be ignored by whoever the mysterious HOF voters are.
-I will say, however, that three superior recordings do not necessarily elevate an artist to superior status.
+I will say, however, that three superior recordings do not necessarily elevate an artist to hall of fame status.
 But no one can deny that they left their imprint on country music.